 Part of what makes Sonos so attractive as a multi-speaker system is the fact that its smallest speaker, the PLAY:1 sounds so good.
 It has both deeper bass and better clarity than the similarly sized Bose SoundTouch 10, and often sells for a bit less to boot.
 This makes it relatively inexpensive to put a small speaker in each room of your home, or to dot a larger room with a few speakers to get truly immersive sound.
 If all you want is one small speaker we think the added convenience of a Bluetooth connection makes the Bose SoundTouch 10 a better choice overall, but the PLAY:1 is perfect for building out your multi-speaker system.
+Also, if you're looking for Alexa capability built in, the Sonos ONE offers just that.

 Pros: Good sound, easy to connect with other speakers